Sunday, 29 October 2023

 Philip, like Emma*, was another case of knowing some Mandarin already before he came to do the full-time degree course, therefore not an absolute beginner.
 This was probably why he was a bit casual about his school work.

-He was late on more than one occasion for his 9am class.
-When he said he had to go and get an alarm clock, I offered him mine, saying he could have it on long loan until the end of his course, so that he could save on a bit of money.
+He was late on more than one occasion for my 9am class.
+When he said he should go and get an alarm clock, I offered him mine, saying he could have it on long loan until the end of his course, so that he could save on a bit of money.
 (I also taught him my method of using my bladder as an alarm clock, which so surprised him he nearly fell off his chair, wondering if he’d misheard me.)

 After a term, like Emma, Philip also started a relationship with someone, so his attention was somewhat diverted from his studies.

-The full-time degree course students at this particular university do their Year Abroad in Year 3.
-I was the invigilator for one of the Year 2 modules Philip was sitting the paper for.
+The full-time degree course students at this particular university do their Year Abroad in Year 3, for which they had to pass every Year 2 module.
+I was the invigilator for one of the Year 2 modules Philip was sitting the paper for in June.

-It was obvious to me, even without walking down the aisle, that Philip was unable to answer the questions on the test paper.
+It was obvious to me, even from where I was sitting at the front of the room, that Philip was unable to answer the questions on the test paper.
 He sat there, trying to look busy, with nothing to write down.
 I could see that he was suddenly realising that the chickens were coming home to roost for him, as he looked terrible.

 At one point during the two-hour paper, he got up to go to the loo.
 As the invigilator, I had to go with him.
 Even from outside the door of the gents, I could hear him throwing up.
 This happened again half an hour later.